 \section{Definitions and notation}

-In this work we will deal exclusively with finite quantum systems, i.e., systems associated to finite dimensional Hilbert spaces, denoted as $\sH$, $\sK$, etc. In this case, quantum states are represented by density matrices, i.e, positive semidefinite linear operators $\rho\ge 0$ with unit trace.
+In this work we will deal exclusively with finite quantum systems, i.e., systems associated to finite dimensional Hilbert spaces, denoted as $\sH$, $\sK$, etc. The dimension of the space will be denoted by $d$.
+In this case, quantum states are represented by density matrices, i.e, positive semidefinite linear operators $\rho\ge 0$ with unit trace.
 The support of $\rho$ is defined as the orthogonal complement to its kernel, and is denoted by $\Supp(\rho)$.
-Given two quantum states, $\rho$ and $\sigma$, defined on the same Hilbert space, their \textit{Umegaki quantum relative entropy} is defined as~\cite{umegaki-q-rel-ent-1961,umegaki1962conditional}
+Given two quantum states, $\rho$ and $\sigma$, defined on the same Hilbert space, it is possible to measure their closeness in various ways.
+One such way is given by the \textit{trace distance}, defined as $T(\rho,\sigma):=\frac12\tr{\;|\rho-\sigma|\;}\equiv\frac{1}{2}\left\|\rho-\sigma\right\|_1$, which is equal to one if and only if the two states have orthogonal supports, and zero if and only if $\rho=\sigma$.
+The trace distance is directly related to the probability of correctly distinguishing between $\rho$ and $\sigma$, a fundamental result known as Helstrom bound~\cite{helstrom-1969}.
+Another widely used measure of closeness between two quantum states is the \textit{quantum fidelity}~\cite{UHLMANN1976-fidelity,jozsa-1994-fidelity}, which is defined as $F(\rho,\sigma):=\Tr\left[\sqrt{\sqrt{\sigma}\rho\sqrt{\sigma}}\right]$.
+The fidelity is related to the trace distance by $1-F(\rho,\sigma)\le T(\rho,\sigma)\le \sqrt{1-\left[F(\rho,\sigma)\right]^2}$~\cite{fuchs-vandegraaf-1999-bounds-distances}.
+A third, very important, measure of statistical distinguishability between quantum states is given by the \textit{Umegaki quantum relative entropy}, which for two states $\rho$ and $\sigma$ is defined as~\cite{umegaki-q-rel-ent-1961,umegaki1962conditional}